 With New York City’s diverse student population, there is an ever-increasing need for high-quality educators who are well-equipped and trained to serve our bilingual students.

-The Subsidized Bilingual Extension Program meets this need by allowing principals to nominate new and current teachers at their schools to immediately begin teaching bilingual classes under a supplemental bilingual extension certificate while completing coursework at a partnering university.
+The Subsidized Bilingual Extension Program (SBEP) meets this need by allowing principals to nominate new and current teachers at their schools to immediately begin teaching bilingual classes under a New York State supplemental bilingual extension while completing coursework at a partnering university.

-In addition to having the cost subsidized by the New York City Department of Education, participating teachers who complete the appropriate coursework while adhering to Subsidized Bilingual Extension Program requirements will earn the bilingual extension to their teaching certificate and credits toward a salary differential.
+In addition to having the cost subsidized by the New York City Department of Education, participating teachers who complete the appropriate coursework while adhering to Subsidized Bilingual Extension Program requirements will earn the bilingual extension to their New York State teaching certificate and credits toward a salary differential.

-Providing that participating principals and teachers both meet the requirements listed below throughout the duration of the program, all schools are eligible to participate, regardless of grade level, subject area(s), or whether or not the school has an approved bilingual education program.
+Provided that participating principals and teachers both meet the requirements listed below throughout the duration of the program, all schools are eligible to participate whether or not the school has an approved bilingual education program.

 In order to participate in the Subsidized Bilingual Extension Program, participating teachers must meet the following requirements:

-- Teach a schedule in the 2012-2013 school year that includes at least one bilingual course
+Teach a schedule during the academic year that includes at least one bilingual (dual language or transitional) course

 Partnering University Programs